- Table of Contents

 1- Growth Stocks

 Growth stocks belong to companies that are anticipated to grow at an above-average rate compared to the market.
-These companies often reinvest their profits into the business to fuel expansion, rather than paying dividends.
-Growth stocks can be attractive to investors seeking capital appreciation.
+These companies often reinvest their profits into the business to fuel expansion rather than paying dividends, making them attractive to investors seeking capital appreciation.

 2- Value Stocks

 Value stocks are shares of companies that are considered undervalued in relation to their intrinsic worth.
-These companies may have temporarily fallen out of favour or face specific challenges, but their underlying fundamentals suggest the potential for future growth.
-Investors often seek value stocks with the expectation of their price appreciating as market perception changes.
+These companies may have temporarily fallen out of favour or faced specific challenges, but their underlying fundamentals suggest the potential for future growth.
+Investors often seek value stocks with the expectation that their price will appreciate as market perception changes.

 3- Dividend Stocks